 Writing an iPhone review is different to other handsets.
-You're generally writing for an audience that has little interest in comparable Android phones as they're 'locked in' to the ecosystem, and price is generally less of an issue too, users prepared to pay more to get the iPhone.
+You're generally writing for an audience that has little interest in comparable Android phones as they're 'locked in' to the ecosystem, and price is generally less of an issue too, with users prepared to pay more to get the iPhone.

 So with that in mind - has Apple made the perfect iPhone for the niche of people that have been holding off buying a bigger handset for as long as possible?

-The iPhone SE's biggest draw is its size - and I know, that's obvious.
+The iPhone SE's biggest draw is its size - and we know, that's obvious.
 But if it weren't for the fact it's so easily operated one-handed, it would be impossible to see why Apple made this phone at all.

 The smaller size definitely feels great in the hand and the pocket - and whether you're slipping it into a bag, a running armband or just holding it gripped while walking along it's a much more palatable design.

-Obviously the power the SE's been imbued with is impressive too - and considering the amount of grunt Apple's managed to stick into the smaller phone, I'm surprised it doesn't run hotter or have a poorer battery life.
+Obviously the power the SE's been imbued with is impressive too - and considering the amount of grunt Apple's managed to stick into the smaller phone, we're surprised it doesn't run hotter or have a poorer battery life.

 While it's not industry leading, it's an iPhone with a good battery life, which many will love - it's not as good at holding battery as other iPhones for watching media, but it's a step forward over the 5S generally.

-The camera is powerful and sharp too - again, for the upgraders out there they'll be astounded by the changes (my friend recently couldn't stop taking side-by-side pictures with the SE and an old 5, such was the difference).
+The camera is powerful and sharp too - again, for the upgraders out there they'll be astounded by the changes (our friend recently couldn't stop taking side-by-side pictures with the SE and an old 5, such was the difference).